watson-developer-cloud/node-sdk/UPGRADE-4.0.md

 If a request is made but no response is received (very rare), `error.body` will be an instance of [HTTP.ClientRequest](https://nodejs.org/api/http.html#http_class_http_clientrequest).

+### Default Methods Compatibility
+- The method `getCredentials`, which formerly returned an object containing all user credentials (username, password, etc.), has been renamed to `getServiceCredentials`

 ### Removed Services
 The following services have been deprecated for an extended period of time and will no longer be supported in the SDK:
 - Dialog